Programme Director: Professor Samer Bagaeen

-The Kent School of Architecture & Planning’s MA in Urban Planning & Resilience was launched in 2018 in response to the global challenges of globalisation, urbanisation, digitisation and climate change.
+The MA in Urban Planning and Resilience was launched in 2018 in response to the global challenges of globalisation, urbanisation, digitisation and climate change.

 The decarbonisation agenda, delivering net zero, and recognising that capital and investments should shift towards transition activities form a substantial component of our curriculum.
-We looked at how the building industry, and construction in particular, could shift towards zero emissions as quickly as possible.
-This was one reason why we went to Kidbrooke.
-The labour-intensive view of construction is a fragile model vs. construction sites reliant on off site and modular construction.
+We looked at how the building industry, and construction in particular, could shift towards zero emissions as quickly as possible and we reached out to industry and to our partner and nearby local government organisations to co-learn and co-deliver the curriculum with us.